Were you injured in an Uber accident in Florida? If so, a Florida Uber accident attorney can help you through this difficult time.

 If you or a loved one were injured in an Uber accident in Florida, you may not know whose insurance company should pay your medical bills.
 We understand, and that’s why we are ready to help clear up your options and help you hold the at-fault party liable.
 Our goal is to get you every dollar you deserve so you do not have to pay out of pocket for any of your injuries and medical bills.

 You deserve to get back to the life you love.
 To do that, you need a lawyer at your side who is working hard to maximize your compensation while you are working hard to make a complete recovery from your injuries.

-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or you can contact us online.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or you can contact us online.
 We look forward to speaking with you.

 Here’s what Francesca from Clearwater said about us on Google:

 “Working with Dolman Law was very easy.
 We dealt with Lauren and Geoff, both of whom were helpful and always willing to answer questions.
 We were satisfied with the outcome of the case and the amount of time it took to settle it.
 We would definitely consider Dolman Law again if we ever found ourselves in the same situation as before. ”